 Other ways to prevent prostate cancer

-The truth is there is no sure way to prevent prostate cancer.
+It’s important to note that there is no guaranteed method to prevent prostate cancer.

 Some risk factors are uncontrollable such as race, age, and family history.